rockwalletcode/international-wallet-ios/README.md

 ---

-**Rockwallet** is open source and available under the terms of the MIT license.
+**Rockwallet International** is open source and available under the terms of the MIT license.

-Source code is available at https://github.com/rockwalletcode/wallet-ios
+Source code is available at https://github.com/rockwalletcode/international-wallet-ios